Living at Partis today

 How we look after the environment

-Our environmental policy sets out our aims and the actions that we take to support these.
-The Chair of Trustees takes executive responsibility for taking forward and implementing this commitment, reporting annually on progress made and adjustments recommended to the policy and strategy.
+In response, the college has officially committed to operating as an environmentally responsible charity to actively lower its carbon and environmental footprints.
+Led by the Chair of Trustees, this policy binds all staff, residents, and suppliers to sustainable daily practices and green procurement standards.
+Key focus areas include promoting sustainable transport, reducing paper, water, and energy use, and transitioning to 100% renewable energy, while actively supporting residents in securing green energy deals and optimising utility costs.
+The Chair of Trustees takes executive responsibility for taking forward and implementing this commitment, reporting annually on progress made and adjustments recommended in the charity strategy.
 The policy extends to current and future suppliers and staff.
 Evidence of environmental policies and implementation of such policies are use as criteria for supplier selection.
 Partis College expects that all staff (contracted or directly employed) will help Partis College to carry out its aim of being an environmentally responsible organisation, in how they carry out their day-to-day duties.

 Partis College in the community